Logiqx/gpx-ideas/docs/extensions/README.md

 ### Additional Concepts

+- Use of an optional "acc" attribute for elements that can provide accuracy estimates
 - Use of an optional "id" attribute for elements that have multiple concurrent readings
   - Multiple tachometers; e.g. boats with two motors, helicopters, etc
   - The "id" attribute can also be used to record the same readings from multiple sensors, if required
     - Speed(s) from both a GPS / GNSS receiver and from a bike wheel
     - Heart rates from both a sports watch and a chest strap
-- Use of an optional "acc" attribute for elements that can provide accuracy estimates
+- Sources for the sensor metrics are optional, but if provided can be in elements such as `<gpx>`, `<trk>` or `<trkseg>`
+  - See [running](examples/fit/running.md) and [cycling](examples/fit/cycling.md) examples for an illustration of how that could work
 - Use of file compression ("gpz" files) will significantly reduce any file storage overheads when using extensions